 While working in an office allows face-to-face interactions and socialization, it also has its fair share of challenges, chief among them being distractions.
 This is especially true for those working in open workspaces.
 Being surrounded by a sea of people makes it harder to concentrate on your tasks, which might negatively impact the quality of work.

-This study found that interruptions from colleagues affect the attention spans, productivity, and creative thinking of workers in an office environment.
+Interruptions from colleagues affect the attention spans, productivity, and creative thinking of workers in an office environment.

 Remote workers, on the other hand, have fewer distractions.
 As a result, concentration levels are high, a fact that’s attributed to increased productivity.